simongravelle/nmrformd/docs/source/illustrations/lysozyme-in-water.rst

     The system is made of a lysozyme (HEWL) with 594 water molecules, which corresponds to water-to-protein mass ratio of :math:`73\,\%`.
-    The simulation was made using GROMACS using a timestep of :math:`1\,\text{fs}`.
+    The simulation was made using GROMACS using a timestep of :math:`2\,\text{fs}`.

-.. container:: justify

-    You can access all the simulation files and trajectories in this separate Github |repository-examples|.

-.. |repository-examples| raw:: html

-   <a href="https://github.com/simongravelle/nmrformd-data" target="_blank">repository</a>
+    The production run was performed for 100 ns, and the trajectory was recorded with a period :math:`\Delta t = 1 \,\text{ps}`.
+    The temperature was imposed to be 300 K.

 Results
 -------